 Which story is true?
 Maybe neither.

 Why do people have faith that bad economic polices are good?
 Because they incorporated biases into their worldview as they grew up and have no desire to examine them.
-Most people don’t study economics, and most who do don’t let their studies “corrupt” their biases.
+Most people don't study economics, and most who do don't let their studies corrupt their biases.
 Market ideas are not intuitive.
-Caplan points out that while political scientists have been empirically documenting voters’ systematic bias against free markets, economists have failed to assimilate the findings.
+Caplan points out that while political scientists have been empirically documenting voters' systematic bias against free markets, economists have failed to assimilate the findings.
 Economists' blind spot is particularly hard to excuse because they stand at the end of a long tradition with a lot to say about bias, Caplan writes.
 Many of the most famous economists of the past, like Adam Smith and Frederic Bastiat, obsessed over the public's wrongheaded beliefs about economics, its stubborn resistance to basic principles like opportunity cost and comparative advantage.
 (It's why Bastiat wrote about what is not seen and why, in our time, Manuel Ayau called his article on comparative cost The Most Elusive Proposition [pdf].)

-He breaks the bias down into four varieties: anti-market bias, antiforeign bias, make-work bias, and pessimistic bias.
-Antimarket bias refers a “tendency to underestimate the economic benefits of the market mechanism.”
-This comes from the counterintuitiveness of spontaneous order (“invisible hand”), win-win exchange, general good arising from self-interested action, the social role of profit, market pricing, and so on.
+Caplan breaks the bias down into four varieties: antimarket bias, antiforeign bias, make-work bias, and pessimistic bias.
+Antimarket bias refers a tendency to underestimate the economic benefits of the market mechanism.
+This comes from the counterintuitiveness of spontaneous order (invisible hand), win-win exchange, general good arising from self-interested action, the social role of profit, market pricing, and so on.
 I think this bias stems partly from the derogation of self-interest so common in religion and moral philosophy.
 Caplan writes, …[Adam] Smith's thesis [that general good grows out our private gain] was counterintuitive to his contemporaries, and remains counterintuitive today.

 Antiforeign bias means underappreciation of the benefits of trading with people in other countries.
-This apparently results from some natural but unreasonable fear of foreigners, as well as a lack of understanding about the division of labor and law of comparative advantage.
+This apparently results, primarily, from some natural but unreasonable fear of foreigners, as well as a lack of understanding about the division of labor and law of comparative advantage, or costs.
 The result is a disposition against unconditional free trade.
 Even when trade is liberalized, it has to be done in a perverse way—by promising it will lead to more exports, which is irrational since it's imports (consumption opportunities) that people ought to be concerned about.
 That misplaced concern goes back to the reason Adam Smith wrote The Wealth of Nation, the public's mistaking money for wealth.

-Caplan’s thesis is more complex than I’ve indicated here, so interested readers should buy the book.
+Caplan's thesis is more complex than I've indicated here, so interested readers should buy the book.
 (Here's an extract [pdf].)
-I've not dealt with many questions, such as the role of special interests and whether government’s systematic historical intervention on behalf of business has tainted people’s sense of what free markets and capitalism mean.
+I've not dealt with many questions, such as the role of special interests and whether government's systematic historical intervention on behalf of business has tainted people's sense of what free markets and capitalism mean.
 But the core of the thesis strikes me as sound.
-It’s not what voters don’t know that brings them trouble, but what they know that isn't so.
+It's not what voters don't know that brings them trouble, but what they know that isn't so.
 (That's Artemus Ward applied to politics.)